Severn School of O&G Statement on Out Of Programme (OOP)

 The Severn School of O&G has a strong history of supporting our trainees in taking an Out Of Programme (OOP) period in their training.
 We firmly believe that it can be an enriching and beneficial experience for the trainee, especially in a 7-year run-through training programme.

 When a trainee takes an OOP, it inevitably leaves a gap in the rotation.
-These “gaps” are spread fairly around the region, but in the current climate of being unable to appoint “locum for training” posts, it is often impossible to find “locum for service” or clinical fellows to fill these posts.
-The appointment of Medical Training Initiative (MTI) doctors has helped some, but not all hospitals.
-Many of our hospitals have championed innovative ways to fill the “gaps”, but the disappointing fact is, it is getting harder to do so.
-These “gaps” inevitably have a detrimental impact on the working environment and hence the training provided in individual hospitals.
+These “gaps” are spread fairly around the region, but in the current climate of being unable to fill locum or clinical fellow posts, the effect on the quality of the other trainees’ training must be taken into consideration.
 There is also concern regarding the effect that a reduced number of junior doctors has on patient safety.
 As a school, our primary responsibility lies firmly with patient safety and the provision of quality training

-We must however look carefully at OOP requests.
 The Deanery will presently support OOP requests up to a limit of 25% OOP at any one time, this limit will depend on the number of trainees available for active training ST3-7, in that particular year.
-With this limit in mind we need to assess OOP requests in terms of priority.
+With this limit in mind we may need to assess OOP requests in terms of priority.
 The prioritisation is:

 - OOPC For significant personal issues with full support from the Trainee Support Unit